What is time management?

 Time management refers to managing time efficiently so that the right time is assigned to the right activity.

-How to manage tasks effectively?
+How to manage time effectively?

 Tip: 1 – Create a List of Tasks